Minipoloalex/comp_prog/notes/problems/problems.md

 ## Tree Algorithms
 - Tree matching: **simple greedy algorithm** or **dp on trees**.
 DP version has some additional considerations: can only choose one out of the children to connect to.
+- Tree Distances 1: Max distance for every node.
+Either **DP solving for all roots** or a **greedy algorithm**: the most distant node of every node is one of the nodes of the diameter.
 - Subtree queries: **Euler Tour technique**: PURQ for subtree values
 - Company queries 1: Simplest **Binary Jumping**: who is x's parent k levels above (requires -1)
 - Company queries 2: Simplest **Lowest Common Ancestor**